 1) Because he's brilliant

 It's that simple.
 Why else would you pick a player in your World Cup squad?
 Well, with Reus, the statistics back up what could otherwise be just a judgment.
-After an injury-destroyed first half of the season, the 28-year-old has enjoyed a renaissance in 2018, scoring five goals in nine games to help all but secure Dortmund UEFA Champions League football next season.
-His overall Bundesliga record reads 231 games, 97 goals and 64 assists, hugely impressive numbers indeed.
+After an injury-destroyed first half of the season, the 29-year-old enjoyed a renaissance in 2018, scoring seven goals in 11 games to help secure Dortmund UEFA Champions League football next season.
+His overall Bundesliga record for reads 233 games, 99 goals and 64 assists, hugely impressive numbers indeed.
 It isn't just his stats that deserve recognition, however.
 Reus is arguably Germany's most technically gifted footballer.
 He can strike a free-kick better than anyone and has scored eight times against Bayern Munich, five against Schalke and has bagged many a goal in the Champions League knockout rounds.
 Mentally, Reus has what it takes to excel.

 Watch: Reus reflects on his career in an exclusive bundesliga.com interview